jacopotagliabue/you-dont-need-a-bigger-boat/README.md

 # metaflow-intent-prediction
-An end-to-end implementation of intent prediction with Metaflow and other cool tools
+An end-to-end (Metaflow-based) implementation of an intent prediction flow for kids who can't MLOps good and [wanna Learn to do other stuff good too](https://www.youtube.com/watch?v=NQ-8IuUkJJc).

 ### Configure Metaflow